openflighthpc/concertim-ansible-playbook/docker/README.md

 That script will:

 1. Check certain authentication details have been provided.
-2. Run `docker-compose` to build the concertim Docker images.
+2. Run `docker compose` to build the concertim Docker images.

 ```
 docker/build-images.sh